PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_customers.show()
 ```

-Execute the code in the second cell to load product data into a Spark
+Execute the code to load customer data into a Spark
-DataFrame and save it as a delta table in the silver zone.
+DataFrame and save it as a delta table named **silver_customers**.
 After the code completes, you should see output which
 displays the table schema and the top 20 rows of product data.